DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 That night, Jason lay awake, replaying everything.

 The erased files.
-The lightning in perfect nine-second intervals.
 Elyra's warning about containment.

 It all pointed to the same conclusion: they were running out of time.
 The window for staying small and unnoticed was closing.